hnth2507/Help-orders/README.md

 # Help-orders
 - App use the API to get random data from the help-order and display on a cards view.
-- Language: RxSwift
+- Language: RxSwift & RxCocoa
+- HTTP Request: Moya
-- Deisgn: MVVM
+- Pattern: MVVM
 - Note: run pod install first